HRDexDB: A Paired Human-Robot Dataset for Cross-Embodiment Dexterous Grasping: Constructing HRDexDB

 \subsection{Dataset Overview}

-\dataset{} is constructed as a paired multi-modal dataset of dexterous grasping sequences performed by both human subjects and robotic embodiments.
-The dataset captures rich visual, kinematic, geometric, and tactile signals within a unified world coordinate system defined by our calibrated multi-camera platform.
+\textbf{\dataset{}} is constructed as a paired multi-modal dataset of dexterous grasping sequences performed by both human subjects and four robotic embodiments, spanning Allegro Hand V4 and V5 Plus, and Inspire Hand RH56DFTP and RH56F1.
+The dataset contains 24M frames and 2.1K sequences over 100 objects, including synchronized visual observations, kinematic states, reconstructed geometry, object 6D poses, and tactile signals when available.
+All spatial quantities are aligned in a unified world coordinate system defined by our calibrated multi-camera platform.
 A robotic grasping trial is represented as a time-indexed sequence